Cinnamon (Ceylon vs Cassia)

 Coumarin Hepatotoxicity (Cassia)

-Cassia cinnamon contains COUMARIN at levels (5,000-10,000 mg/kg dry weight) that can cause hepatotoxicity at chronic high doses.
+Cassia cinnamon contains coumarin at levels (5,000-10,000 mg/kg dry weight) that can cause hepatotoxicity at chronic high doses.
 Ceylon cinnamon contains <250 mg/kg coumarin.
 EFSA TDI for coumarin: 0.1 mg/kg body weight/day.
 Heavy daily Cassia consumption (1-2 tsp+ daily) can exceed safe coumarin intake.

 Clinical trials

-Meta-analysis of cinnamon (various forms and doses) for T2DM glycemic control.
+Pooled analysis of cinnamon (various forms and doses) for T2DM glycemic control.

-Pooled across T2DM RCTs.
+Pooled across T2DM clinical trials.

 Cinnamon modestly reduced fasting glucose (~24 mg/dL), total cholesterol, LDL.
 Effect on HbA1c modest and not consistent.
 Effect size smaller than metformin or other established diabetes therapies.

-Pooled across T2DM RCTs.
+Pooled across T2DM clinical trials.

 Modest glycemic effects across trials but high heterogeneity.
 Some trials positive, others negative.
 Standard T2DM management primary; cinnamon adjunctive at most.